mhdawson/arduino-esp8266/MqttLEDs/README.md

 * G - number between 0 and 255 for green component of the color to bet set
 * B - number between 0 and 255 for blue component of the color to bet set

-cancels all existing queued commands.
+Cancels all existing queued commands.

 ## clear+range

 Same as for range except the command at the start is `clear+range` instead of `range`.

-cancels all existing queued commands.
+Cancels all existing queued commands.

 ## fade